Lena Dunham

 April 14, 2022

-Lena Dunham is a writer, actor, and director.
-She is the creator and star of the HBO series Girls (2012–17).
-She entered the cultural consciousness in 2010 with her first feature film, Tiny Furniture, which premiered at South by Southwest and won the award for Best Narrative Feature.
-She is also the author of Not That Kind of Girl (2014), with a forthcoming memoir to be published by Penguin Random House.
-Tiny Furniture follows a recent college graduate, at once self-assured and unformed, as she returns home and begins to confront the gap between who she imagined herself to be and the person she is becoming, capturing the disorientation of early adulthood and the recognition that what felt like arrival is in fact a beginning.
+Lena Dunham is an Emmy-nominated writer, actor, and director.
+Dunham is the creator of the storied hit HBO television show Girls 2012–17.
+Dunham entered the ether and general cultural consciousness in 2010 with her first feature film, Tiny Furniture, which debuted at South by Southwest and won an award for Best Narrative Feature.
+She is the author of Not That Kind of Girl (2014), with a forthcoming memoir to be published by Penguin Random House.
+Tiny Furniture details a young woman who graduates from college and is eerily naïve but curious, all while engaging with friends both old and new.
+It hallmarks the woes of going to college, graduating, and then having your ass handed to you after having thought you figured yourself and your shit out, when you are in fact beginning anew with inherited trauma.
+On April 15, 2022, Dunham’s Girls turned 10 years old.

-Earlier this year, I found myself returning to Dunham’s work without quite knowing why, drawn back into the orbit of a series that once felt inseparable from its moment.
-She remains, for me, a figure who articulated the texture of a generation still in formation.
-In the following conversation, we discuss New York, her time in Los Angeles and Malibu, her relationship to writing, knowing when to leave the fair, nostalgia, and why getting everything you want is often less satisfying than it appears.
+Earlier this year, without knowing why, Dunham re-entered my psyche after I decided to spend time with the series.
+She has long been an inspiration—someone who voiced the mishaps of a generation that’s still in its very becoming.
+I was afforded the immense pleasure of talking with her about New York, her time in Los Angeles and then Malibu, and her relationship to writing—alongside knowing when to leave the fair, her departure from New York to Ohio, nostalgia, and why getting everything you want is overrated, even boring.
 This conversation took place in April 2022.

 • LDLena Dunham